Taylor Family Kayaking at Silver Springs State Park Ocala National Forest Florida 2021 10

 Kayaking in Florida’s State Parks Need to Knows

-Most Florida State Parks have kayak rentals available if the park is a good place for it, but if there isn’t a vendor, you can usually bring your own gear for a nominal launch fee ($4-6).
+Most Florida State Parks have kayak rentals available if the park is a good place for it, but if there isn’t a vendor, you can usually bring your own gear for a small launch fee ($4-6).
 In any waterway, you are required to have a PFD available for each paddler, but those over 6 aren’t required to wear them at all times.
 WE RECOMMEND ALL KIDS UNDER 14 WEAR A PFD WHILE UNDERWAY.

 Taylor Family Paddling on Wekiva River with Stanley Growler 2020 4